Connection begins in our bodies, and extends into the world.

 My method is practice.
 My tools are bodywork, movement, and attention.
 I work with the body to get at something bigger – the whole, human self.

 I’m a yoga practitioner with nearly a decade of regular practice (and another several years of sporadic practice!)
 I’m also an instructor with over 1000 hours of teaching experience (E-RYT200), the bulk of it working one on one and facilitating groups in their practice of self-inquiry.
-I’m a reiki practitioner, a massage therapist (NCLMBT #15092), and a certified somatic educator with experience supporting massage diploma students in necessary presence and clinical skills.
+I’m a reiki practitioner, a massage therapist (NCLMBT #15092), and a graduate of the Spirit of Learning Teacher Education program with the Center for Embodied Teacher Education with experience supporting massage diploma students in necessary presence and clinical skills.

 What all that actually means: